-The eleventh session of the Assembly will take place from 18 to 21 January 2021 in Abu Dhabi, United Arab Emirates.
+The thirteenth session of the Assembly will take place from 14-15 January 2023 in Abu Dhabi, United Arab Emirates.

 First Session (2011): The first IRENA Assembly was the inaugural meeting of IRENA’s supreme governing body.
 It marked the official launch of IRENA as an international organisation and attracted significant attention.
 More than 1000 participants attended the Assembly, including one head of state, more than 50 ministers, 30 ministerial-level officials, 670 country delegates, 130 observers and officials, and 70 accredited media.

 Second Session (2012): The second IRENA Assembly attracted more than 800 delegates and speakers representing 133 countries and 57 organisations, and including 64 ministers and other high-level officials.
 UN Secretary-General Ban Ki-Moon made a special address to the delegates on the launch of the International Year of Sustainable Energy for All.

 Third Session (2013): At the third IRENA Assembly, member states called for the agency to continue scaling-up its work to promote renewable energy worldwide, with a strengthened mission and streamlined structure.
 Members decided that the agency would serve as a centre of excellence, advisory resource and hub to promote and accelerate renewable energy deployment.

 Fourth Session (2014): The fourth session of the Assembly took place on 18 and 19 January 2014 in Abu Dhabi.
 Many member states highlighted IRENA’s increasing visibility as the global voice for renewable energy.